 In this section we provide resources and information related to the use of cannabis for medical purposes, a trend on the rise due to the legalization of medical marijuana in many states.
 We examine research on the potential treatment uses for cannabis including both risks and possible positive outcomes.

 It’s been suggested that treating alcohol addiction is one potential use of medical marijuana.
 There have been few studies examining the benefits of cannabis as a potential treatment option, although smaller-scale studies have been conducted with somewhat mixed results.
 “To date there have been no placebo-controlled double-blind studies of the success of cannabis as a substitute for alcohol for people with alcohol dependence,” explains HamsNetwork.org.
-This resource further explains findings from one advocate for medical marijuana use as a treatment for alcohol addiction – primarily as a means to ease withdrawal symptoms – in which the researcher reports the participants found the treatment either “effective” or “very effective.”
+This resource further explains findings from one advocate for medical marijuana use as a treatment for alcoholism addiction – primarily as a means to ease withdrawal symptoms – in which the researcher reports the participants found the treatment either “effective” or “very effective.”

 The concerning aspect of this research, however, is that study participants experienced a return of symptoms upon discontinuation of cannabis use, ranging from increased anxiety to drinking more frequently and in larger amounts, increased cravings for alcohol, increased stress, and other negative impacts.